 Customers are encouraged to login to Lakeland Electric’s “Manage My Account” online in order to view how much money they have left on their account.
 Customers will also be able to view their monthly and daily electricity consumption data, payment and low balance notification history, PAG balance remaining, and the number of days of credit remaining based on your average daily cost.

 For new customers, there is no deposit required when you open a new PAG account.
-If you are an existing customer and you have deposit on your account, your deposit funds will be applied to your account balance.
-Any remaining deposit funds in excess of the balance due will be credited to your new PAG account.
-No new deposit will be required when you transfer to a PAG account once your outstanding balance is resolved.
+If you are an existing customer and you have a deposit on your account, your deposit funds are applied to your account balance.
+Any remaining deposit funds, in excess of the balance due, will be credited to your new PAG account.
+No new deposit is required when you transfer to a PAG account once you resolve your outstanding balance.

 Once the account reaches a balance due of $1.00 or more (the customer owes Lakeland Electric $1.00 or more), a disconnect order will be generated.
-If your service is disconnected, you will have to pay a reconnect fee.
+If your service is disconnected, you will not have to pay a reconnect fee.
 You will have to pay the outstanding balance and have a minimum credit of $25.00 on the account.
 Once you have a minimum credit of $25.00 the reconnect order will be issued.

 Your home must have a smart meter, you must have internet access so that you can view your account via “Manage My Account”, and you must provide at least two of the following methods of communication so Lakeland Electric can keep you advised of your account balance:

 i.
 Mobile phone number for SMS text or voice messages

 ii.
 Email address

 iii.
 Land line phone number with voicemail capability